 - The best way to get the best from you guitar amplifier.
 By changing all of the valves as a complete set maximum performance from the amplifier can be assured.
 Changing individual valves can be a false economy as the one weak link in the chain will affect the overall performance.

-- Choose your Guitar Amplifier
+- Look Up Your Guitar Amplifier

 - We have kits available for most guitar amplifiers.
 Use the link above or the SEARCH feature to look up your amplifier